 Kenyon has joined many other businesses and institutions in the DemandSMART energy reduction program, which provides incentives for the institution to reduce its energy usage during peak times so as not to strain the energy grid.

+Electric Vehicle charging stations are currently being installed at the Kenyon Inn with more to follow under the remodeled bookstore.
 The College has a single Global Electric Motorcar (GEM) for use by maintenance staff, with plans to expand the electric fleet by two vehicles per year.
 Operation costs for the small truck average a mere $0.10 per day, a significant reduction from the $10 per day required for more traditional vehicles.

 Kenyon's vision for this project is to reduce waste and improve facilities.
 We are on target to achieve the set goals as we are seeing reductions in energy consumption and many spaces have received improved lighting/space temperature controls up-grades.
 Find out more about the project.

 Kenyon's Library and Information Services (LBIS) is exploring many different ways to reduce the environmental impact of the school's technology infrastructure.
 Recently, printers in computer labs across campus were converted to double-sided printing in order to conserve paper.
 LBIS has begun to purchase energy-efficient equipment for all future installations and upgrades.
 Staff also are conducting workshops and tutorials for students and faculty about how to conserve energy in electronics and technology.